-"A Typical Day at Alliance Collins Family High School"
+"A Typical Day at Alliance Tennenbaum Family Technology High School"

 A visitor to the school will observe the school's core beliefs and values in practice on a typical day by "shadowing" any randomly selected student.
-Students arrive by 7:30 a.m., coming from various directions with some students walking to school from a close by neighborhood, commuting on the dash and metro, and some students are dropped off by parents.
+Students arrive by 7:30 a.m., all wearing the Alliance Tennenbaum logo uniform.
+Scholars come from various directions with some students walking to school from a close by neighborhood, commuting on the dash and metro, and some students are dropped off by parents.

 The counselors and a school administrator greet and supervise students as they arrive.
 Students gather on campus in a safe, calm, welcoming atmosphere that reflects the diversity of the community and the school's focus on getting ready for college.
-Scholars are exposed to a college going environment as college pennants or bulletin boards are displayed throughout the school and an 8 x 10 poster of the college the teacher attended as students enter into the classroom.
+Scholars are exposed to a college going environment as college pennants or bulletin boards are displayed throughout classrooms' College Corners.

-Scholars will participate in a 30-minute advisory period which is used to continue to build community amongst scholars and teachers, counselors and administration on campus.
-During advisory, teachers and counselors engage scholars in a variety of activities such as community circles, civic discussions, rallies and college presentations and research.
-Most advisory teachers and their small group of advisory scholars will be grouped together for a total of four years, from freshman to senior year.
-The teacher serves as the scholars' advisor for four years so that scholars are connected to a consistent adult for guidance with studies, student relationships, and planning for college.
-The proudest moment for many teachers is the opportunity to read their scholars' advisory names during the graduation ceremony.
+Scholars will participate in a 20-minute morning advisory period which is used to continue to build community and a culture of literacy amongst scholars and teachers, counselors and administration on campus.
+Every day but Tuesday begins with Sustained Silent Reading (SSR) and device check-out.
+Twice weekly in Afternoon advisory, teachers and counselors engage scholars in a variety of activities such as community circles, college counseling, Naviance and Gear Up lessons, and SAT/ACT preparation.
+The advisory teacher serves as scholars' advisor throughout each academic year so that scholars are connected to a consistent adult for guidance with studies, student relationships, and planning for college.
+At the end of morning advisory, scholars are greeted by their ASB Secretary with a slogan to ground everyone in the instructional focus, "Good morning Alliance Tennenbaum, where we read, respond, and think beyond!," followed by the day's announcements.

 On regular schedule days, students are seated in their classrooms ready to begin their first period by 7:45 a.m.
-During a typical block period, scholars experience a two-hour period with an average class size of 25 students, small enough to ensure teachers know their names and are able to build positive relationships with them.
+During a typical day, scholars experience one- or two-hour class periods with an average class size of 25-30 students, small enough to ensure teachers know their names and are able to build positive relationships with them.
 The smaller class sizes also allow teachers to provide individual attention to each student when needed.
 Upon entering class scholars are greeted by teachers at the door by a simple "good morning" or "good afternoon" with the exchange of a hand shake.
-After greeting their teacher, scholars are required to grab materials for the day, sit down and start their do now.
-Teachers begin each period by recording attendance on their laptop computer using Pinnacle, the school's data management system.
+After greeting their teacher, scholars are required to grab materials for the day, sit down and start their Do Now.
+Teachers begin each period by recording attendance on their laptop computer using PowerSchool, the school's data management system.
 Daily attendance information is sent to the office and parents of scholars who are absent or tardy are called.
-The emphasis in all classes is on rigorous grade appropriate standards-based instruction with high expectations for all scholars.
-After teachers complete the attendance and scholars complete the do now, teachers start the day with the objective, tasks, and standards students will gain mastery in for the day.
+After teachers complete the attendance and scholars complete the Do Now, teachers start class with the objective, tasks, and standards students will gain mastery in for the day.
+Scholars earn Paw Points throughout the day for positive, on task behavior and can log their "wins" and send "shout outs" via Bridglt.
+They receive real-time feedback on their progress through daily exit tickets.